mpv-player/mpv/DOCS/man/en/vo.rst

 caca
     Color ASCII art video output driver that works on a text console.

-directfb
-    Play video using the DirectFB library.

-    (no-)input
-        Use the DirectFB instead of the MPlayer keyboard code (default: enabled).
-    buffermode=single|double|triple
-        Double and triple buffering give best results if you want to avoid tearing issues.
-Triple buffering is more efficient than double buffering as it does not block MPlayer while waiting for the vertical retrace.
-Single buffering should be avoided (default: single). fieldparity=top|bottom
-        Control the output order for interlaced frames (default: disabled).
-        Valid values are top = top fields first, bottom = bottom fields first.
-        This option does not have any effect on progressive film material like most MPEG movies are.
-You need to enable this option if you have tearing issues or unsmooth motions watching interlaced film material. layer=N
-        Will force layer with ID N for playback (default: -1 - auto). dfbopts=<list>
-        Specify a parameter list for DirectFB.

 image
     Output each frame into an image file in the current directory.
 Each file